 "What we got was an intense discussion with no conclusion," he told reporters.
 "Time is short and eastern Aleppo is under attack.
 The next few hours, days maximum, are crucial."

-Despite the escalation of violence, the UN said on Thursday that it had resumed aid deliveries in its first operation since the attack on the Aleppo-bound humanitarian convoy.
+Elsewhere, and despite the escalation of violence, the UN said on Thursday it had resumed aid deliveries, in its first operation since the attack on the Aleppo-bound humanitarian convoy.

 Al Jazeera's Stefanie Dekker, reporting from Gaziantep on the Turkish side of the Syria-Turkey border, said aid had been sent to Moadamiyeh, a besieged suburb of Damascus.